Best Practices and Issues that Arise in DCF Models

-A well-designed model will have a clear and easy-to-follow structure, with best practice including separate worksheets for:
+A well-designed model will have a clear and easy-to-follow structure, following best practice, including separate worksheets as follows:

-- input worksheets – these should include only hard-coded input data and assumptions required for the calculation; for example, the assumed percentage change in sales revenue each year over the forecast period.
+- input worksheets: these should include only hard-coded input data and assumptions required for the calculation; for example, the assumed percentage change in sales revenue each year during the forecast period.
 They should not include calculations (other than potentially a sum or average calculation, e.g., summing monthly revenues to calculate the annual revenue).
 The inputs will then flow into the calculation worksheets;

-- calculation worksheets – these should include only the detailed calculations required to assess loss, such as the calculation of the cash flow for the company in the but-for scenario during the relevant period.
-They should not include any hard-coded input data, but instead any input data required in the calculation worksheet should be linked by a formula to the relevant input cell within the input worksheets.
+- calculation worksheets: these should include only the detailed calculations required to assess loss, such as the calculation of the cash flow for the company in the but-for scenario during the relevant period.
+They should not include any hard-coded input data; any input data required in the calculation worksheet should be linked by a formula to the relevant input cell within the input worksheets.
 The calculations will then flow into the output worksheet; and

 Depending on the case, the output worksheet may take the form of a ‘dashboard’, which collects the key inputs of the model that can be varied and presents the headline outputs.
 Dashboards are useful to show the quantum result in a range of scenarios with different combinations of inputs and assumptions.

-A well-constructed dashboard should be intuitive and capable of being used without any prior Excel knowledge; this is achieved with the inclusion of drop-down lists, automatic error messages that highlight errors, ‘reset’ buttons, and so on.
+A well-constructed dashboard should be intuitive and capable of being used without any prior knowledge of Microsoft Excel; this is achieved with the inclusion of drop-down lists, automatic error messages that highlight errors, ‘reset’ buttons, and so on.
 This allows the tribunal to amend the inputs and assumptions within the model to understand the loss for a range of scenarios.

 An illustrative example of a dashboard is shown below.